 “These heroin people love Oxycontin.
 You can take a pill and chew it,” said Bernstein, whose center uses a revolutionary technique of putting patients under anesthesia and cleansing their bodies with special drugs during withdrawal.

 “It’s a high that doesn’t make you lose control, and people don’t know that you’re on the stuff,” he said.
 “And it doesn’t give you a hangover.
 So it’s like the perfect high, you know.”

 It’s no coincidence that another nickname for Oxycontin is “Killer.”
 Nationwide, it’s been linked to at least 400 deaths by overdose, and possibly hundreds more.

 Cooper said his firm plans to file the first set of personal injury lawsuits by the end of this month against Oxycontin’s maker, Purdue Pharma, of Stamford, Conn., and its distributor, and Abbott Laboratories of Abbott Park, Conn.

-Then the company pushed the drug’s sale through a marketing campaign aimed at convincing physicians to prescribe the painkiller for even minor pain, Cooper said.
+Then the company pushed the drug’s sale through a marketing campaign to convince physicians to prescribe the painkiller for even minor pain, Cooper said.

 Cooper is far from alone in making this claim.

-In December 2001, while testifying before a congressional subcommittee, the head of the DEA blamed Purdue Pharma‘s “aggressive marketing practices” for making!
-Oxycontin readily available.
+In December 2001, while testifying before a congressional subcommittee, the DEA head blamed Purdue Pharma‘s “aggressive marketing practices” for making!
+Oxycontin is readily available.

-Purdue Pharma gave its sales representatives incentives to sell big quantities of Oxycontin, and the sales teams encouraged physicians to prescribe the drug by taking them on expense-paid trips, then-DEA administrator Asa Hutchinson told members of Congress.
+Purdue Pharma gave its sales representatives incentives to sell large quantities of Oxycontin.
+The sales teams encouraged physicians to prescribe the drug by taking them on expense-paid trips, then-DEA administrator Asa Hutchinson told Congress members.